wso2/docs-choreo-dev/en/docs/third-party-services/third-party-services.md

 # Integrate and Manage Third-Party Services

-## Overview

-Third-party services are external applications, platforms, or APIs that integrate with your primary system to enhance its functionality, extend its capabilities, or provide specialized features.
-These services, developed and maintained by separate entities, offer expertise in specific domains that may not be core to your main application.
+Third-party services are external applications, platforms, or APIs you can integrate with your system to enhance its functionality, extend capabilities, or provide specialized features.
+These services are developed and maintained by external entities, providing expertise in specific domains outside your application's core focus.

-Choreo enables seamless integration with external services, such as APIs, applications, and other resources, allowing you to leverage their functionality and data within your own applications.
-To connect to a third-party service, you must first register it with Choreo.
-Once registered, these services become discoverable via the Internal Marketplace, where you can search, browse, and select the services you want to integrate with your components.

-Third-party services are consumed through Connections, which provide a standardized way to interact with external resources.
+The following topics walk you through the steps to seamlessly register, manage, and consume third-party services, adhering to API-first principles.

-## Register a Third-Party Service
+## Register a third-party service in Choreo

+To use a third-party service in Choreo, you need to register it.
+Once registered, the service becomes available in the Internal Marketplace, allowing you to consume it via a Connection.

 You can register a third-party service at two levels:

-1. Organization level: This option allows you to share the service across all projects in the organization.
+  - Organization level: This makes the service accessible from any project within the organization.
-2. Project level: This option restricts the service usage to components within a specific project.
+  - Project level: This restricts the service to a specific project.

-Choreo supports the following service types:
+Choreo allows you to register the following third-party service types:

   - REST APIs
   - GraphQL APIs
   - Asynchronous APIs
   - SOAP
   - gRPC

-Follow these steps to register a third-party service:

 ### Prerequisites

-Before registering a third-party service, ensure you have obtained the necessary parameters for the service.
-These may include the URL, authentication credentials, and other configurations required to access the service.
-These parameters are specific to each third-party service and are typically provided by the service provider.
+Before registering a third-party service, obtain the following details from the service provider:

+ - API specification.
+For example, OpenAPI or GraphQL schema.
+ - Service URL.
+ - Other necessary parameters.
+For example, client credentials, API keys, etc.

+To register a third-party service, follow these steps:

+!!! note
+     Ensure you register the service at an appropriate level depending on the service usage.
+If the service must be shared among multiple projects, register it at the organization level.
+Otherwise, register it at the project level.

-### Step 1: Provide General Service Details
+### Step 1: Provide basic details

-1. Sign in to the Choreo Console at https://console.choreo.dev/.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
-2. From the Organization home page, click on the project where you want to register the third-party service.
-(Skip this step if registering at the Organization level.)
+2. Follow one of these steps depending on your requirement:
+    - To register a third-party service at the organization level, go to the Choreo Console header and select your organization from the **Organization** list.
+    - To register a third-party service at the project level, go to the Choreo Console header and select your project from the **Project** list.
-3. In the left navigation menu, click **Dependencies**, then **Third Party Services**.
+3. In the left navigation menu, click **Dependencies** and then click **Third-Party Services**.
-4. Click the **Register** button on the Third Party Services page.
-5. Enter the service name, version, and summary.
+4. Click **+ Register**.
+5. Provide details for the service:
+    - Enter a **Name** and **Version**.
-6. Upload the API definition file (.yaml) for the third-party service.
+    - Upload the service definition file.
+This automatically detects the service type.
-7. Verify the service type.
+    - Verify the **Service Type**.
-8. Click the **Define Endpoints** button to proceed to the next step.
+6. Click **Define Endpoints**.

+Now you are ready to define endpoints for the service.

-### Step 2: Define Service Endpoints
+### Step 2: Define service endpoints

+An endpoint is a set of parameters required to connect to a service.
+The required parameters are service URL, API key header, etc.
+These parameters provide the necessary information for a client application to interact with the service.

+To define service endpoints, follow these steps:

+1. Under **Define New Endpoint**,
-1. In the Define New Endpoint section, provide a name for the endpoint.
+    - Enter a **Name** for the endpoint.
-2. Enter the URL of the third-party service.
+    - Enter the **Endpoint URL**.

-3. In the Additional Parameters section, define any other parameters required to access the third-party service (e.g., API Key, Authorization Token).
-Check the **Secret** checkbox for parameters that should be kept confidential.
+2. Under **Additional Parameters**, add any other parameters required to connect to the service.
+   For example, API key, authorization token, etc.

+    !!! note
+         - If you want to keep a parameter confidential, select the **Secret** checkbox.
+         - If there are multiple endpoints, the parameter names will be the same for all the endpoints.

+3. Select the environments where the endpoint should be accessible.

+    !!! note
+         Service consumers can create connections to the endpoint only from the selected environments.

+4. Click **OK**.

+5. If you want to add more endpoints, click **+ New Endpoint** and repeat steps 1 to 4.

+6. Click **Register**.

+When you define all required parameter values for at least one endpoint, the service will be automatically listed in the Internal Marketplace.
+Otherwise, you must [add the service to the Internal Marketplace](#add-a-third-party-service-to-the-internal-marketplace) after providing the endpoint values.

+If you want to remove a third-party service from the Internal Marketplace, see [Remove a third-party service from the Internal Marketplace](#remove-a-third-party-service-from-the-internal-marketplace).

+For details on managing third-party services, see [Manage third-party service](#manage-third-party-services).

+## Discover third-party services

+The third-party services you register are discoverable via the Internal Marketplace to consume via a Connection.

+For details on consuming a third-party service via a connection, see [Create a Connection](../develop-components/sharing-and-reusing/create-a-connection.md).

+## Manage third-party services

+When you create a third-party service, it gets listed in the **Third-Party Services** list.

+### View or update third-party service details

+To view or update a third-party service, follow these steps.

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the left navigation menu, click **Dependencies** and then click **Third-Party Services**.
+This lists all the third-party services you have created.
+3. Click on a service to view or update its details.
+    - **General Details**: Displays service metadata.
+For example, the service name, overview, labels, etc.
+    - **Service Definition**: Displays the service definition.
+To update the definition, click **Upload** and select the new definition file.
+    - **Endpoints**: Displays service endpoint details.
+You can add, modify, or delete service endpoints.

+### Add a third-party service to the Internal Marketplace

 !!! info
-        Parameter names are shared across all endpoints of the service.

-4. Select the **Allowed Environments** for the endpoint.
-This determines which Choreo environments can use the endpoint.
-5. Click the **OK** button to add the endpoint.
-6. For multiple endpoints, click the **Add Endpoint** button to add more.
-7. Click the **Register** button to complete the registration process.

-!!! info
-    The service is automatically added to the marketplace when all required parameter values are provided for at least one endpoint.
-Otherwise, you'll need to manually add the service to the marketplace after providing the endpoint values.
+    To add a third-party service to the Internal Marketplace, you must provide all required parameters for at least one endpoint.

-## Manage Third-Party Services

-Registered third-party services are listed on the **Dependencies > Third Party Services** page.
-Click on a service to view its details.

-### Viewing Service Details

-The service details page displays the following information:

-- General Details: Service name, summary, overview, and labels.
-- Service Definition: View or edit the service definition.
-For REST APIs, a Swagger UI is displayed; for other service types, the text content is shown.
-To edit the definition, click the **Upload** button and select a new definition file.
-- Endpoints: Add, modify, or delete endpoints.

-### Add the Service to the Internal Marketplace
+1. In the Choreo Console left navigation menu, click **Dependencies** and then click **Third-Party Services**.

-Click the **Add to Marketplace** button to make the service available in the Internal Marketplace.
+2. Click on the service you want to add to the Internal Marketplace.

-!!! info
-    A service can only be added to the Internal Marketplace if all required parameters are provided for at least one endpoint.
+3. Click **Add to Marketplace**.

-### Remove the Service from the Internal Marketplace
+### Remove a third-party service from the Internal Marketplace

+1. In the Choreo Console left navigation menu, click **Dependencies** and then click **Third-Party Services**.
+2. Click on the service you want to remove from the Internal Marketplace.
+3. Click **Remove from Marketplace**.

-To remove a service from the Internal Marketplace, click the **Remove from Marketplace** button.
-This action makes the service undiscoverable and unconsumable via a Connection, but existing connections will continue to function as before.
+This removes the service from the Internal Marketplace.
+Therefore, the service will not be available to consume via a Connection.
+However, the connections created before removal will continue to work as expected.

-## Discovering Third-Party Services

-Registered third-party services can be discovered through the Internal Marketplace.

-## Consuming a Third-Party Service

-Third-party services are consumed via Connections.
-For detailed information on consuming a third-party service, refer to [Create a Connection to a Third-Party Service](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-a-third-party-service).